Inside Patrick Mahomes and Brittany Matthews' “High Energy” Wedding Reception - E! Online

 Over the weekend, the Kansas City Chiefs quarterback married his high school sweetheart in an intimate ceremony planned by Mindy Weiss.

 "Brittany and Patrick's wedding day was very peaceful and fun," a source exclusively tells E!
 News about the March 12 wedding, which took place in Maui, Hawaii.
 "They really did look so in love; they never left each other's side."
-During the ceremony, the source says, "they spoke about being high school sweethearts."
+During the ceremony, the source says the couple, who are parents to 12-month-old daughter Sterling, also "spoke about being high school sweethearts."

-The 26-year-olds' daughter Sterling, who they welcomed in February 2021, was front and center for the nuptials and also came down the aisle in style.

-"Their daughter was the flower girl, and came down in a pale-blue electric car that was remote controlled by adults and said Mahomes on the back," the source tells E!
-News, adding that her vehicle matched the couple's pale-blue décor theme.
-Sterling also "didn't cry," according to the insider, who noted that the moment was "very cute."

 As for who stood by Patrick's side, the source reports that Patrick's best man was his younger brother, Jackson Mahomes, and one of his groomsmen was his Kansas City Chiefs teammate Travis Kelce.